jayvdb/django-dunder/README.md

 `__repr__` and `__str__` for other Django third-party installable apps and for project apps.

+The motivation for this app came while consulting for https://github.com/viper-development/ , which builds custom apps quickly, building custom functionality and not writing boilerplate code.

 By default, it will detect and attach to existing models that are using the default `__repr__` and `__str__`.